 I’d always had big ideas about all the cool stuff I would do in my adult life, but not much of a plan for how I would fund those ideas.
 No one ever sat me down and went line-by-line over the actual expenses of the real world, so the first five or ten years of my adulthood were indoctrination by fire.

-I want my kids to go into careers and adulthood with their eyes wide open.
+I want my children to go into careers and adulthood with their eyes wide open.
 I want them to know what life really costs before they leave home and choose a career path.
 So I’m making sure I teach them.

 But I’m making it fun.

 I’ve been turning real-life money lessons into a game of make-believe.
-My kids imagine an entire world based on their career goals and desires for their future.
+My children imagine an entire world based on their career goals and desires for their future.
 And then we plug in all the numbers as if that life were real.
 Think LIFE meets Monopoly meets Sims.
 Here’s how it works.

-Have your kid pick a career
+Have your child pick a career

 Then direct them to a salary website such as Salary.com, Glassdoor or PayScale and find out how much they would expect to earn per year in that career.
 You could even find a job listing that lists the pay and pretend that your child was hired for that job.
 Determine their take-home pay by deducting a percentage for taxes and health insurance.